-This kit plays fine but it feels like a budget kit overall.
-The highlights when playing are the mesh pads and the kick pad.
+This kit plays fine but it does feel like a budget kit at the end of the day.
+The highlights when playing are the mesh drum pads and the kick pad.

 The snare pad feels great during play.
 It sounds pretty expressive with the sound module and you can do nice ghost notes, rolls and other techniques without sounding unnatural.
 The ability to do rim shots helps it feel more like an acoustic drum when you get into your grooves.

 The tom pads feel as good as the snare but are lacking that second zone on the rim.
 Overall they feel good to play and compliment the snare pad nicely.

 The kick pad also feels pretty good for a budget kit.
 It’s got a practice pad type of feel to it but the rebound is good and it responds to faster styles of play.